You want smart political talk without the meltdowns?

 He has to pull out.

-That's uh so I don't know what you do here.
+So I don't know what you do here.

 They're talking about scaling it back.

-That's not a star studded show.
+That's not a star-studded show.

-Uh but somebody called my show this morning.
+But somebody called my show this morning.

 I think this is the idea.

-We're gonna do an American inaugural.
+We're going to do an American inaugural.

-You know, you go to these churches and uh local places, you can find some amazing talent.
+You know, you go to these churches and local places.

 You do a show like that.

-There is uh there's some of the great military bands.
+There's some of the great military bands.

-You know, just do patriotic songs.
+You know, you just do patriotic songs.

 Anyway, let's take some calls.

-Let's go to uh Jeff in Troy, Ohio.
+Let's go to Jeff in Troy, Ohio.

-Hey Jeff, how are you doing?
+Hey, Jeff, how are you doing?

 Hey, how are you doing?